New York state shortens COVID-19 visitation window at nursing homes

 The department announced today that effective Thursday, the window will be 14 days, down from 28 days.

-The 28-day window was criticized by loved ones of nursing home residents throughout the state, as well as advocacy organizations, for effectively banning visitors.
+The 28-day window was criticized by loved ones of nursing home residents throughout the state, as well as advocacy organizations, for effectively shutting out visitors.
 The department introduced the window on the recommendation of the Centers for Medicare & Medicaid Services in July, when nursing homes were allowed to open for visitation for the first time since the pandemic began in New York in March.
 But according to a state Health Facilities Association survey of New York's 613 nursing homes, 77% of them have not been able to open for visitation due to the window.

 Kim Dungey, whose 85-year-old mother is a resident at The Commons on St. Anthony in Auburn, told The Citizen last week that she felt the window was "a hopeless target."
 Intermittent positive tests at the facility have continually pushed back the window, keeping Dungey and others from seeing their loved ones there for most of the summer.